codefellows/seattle-code-301n24/curriculum/class-08/README.md

   const axiosResults = await axios
     .get(url)
   ```
   - axios returns a giant object.
-The data we care about is usually in the .data of that object.
+The data we care about will be found in the `data` property of that object.